api3dao/oev-docs/docs/oev-searchers/overview/glossary.md

 ### OEV Proxy

-By OEV proxy we mean the a proxy contract that reads a value from both [base feed](#base-feed) and [OEV feed](#oev-feed) and prefers the fresher out of the two.
+An OEV proxy is a proxy contract that reads a value from both [base feed](#base-feed) and [OEV feed](#oev-feed) and prefers the fresher out of the two.
 Our implementation is called `Api3ReaderProxyV1` and partially supports Chainlink's AggregatorV2V3Interface for convenience.